New Town, Prague: The fortification

+Population

 Layout

 At the foundation of the New Town in 1348, the enclosed area was already mostly surveyed, divided into parcels.
 The plan for the roads as well as the positions of the various markets and the goods to be sold in each of them were all already determined.
 The structure of the older settlements on the Vltava was broadly maintained; but on the remaining, so far undeveloped terrain, unusually broad streets and squares were created; however the routes of already existing roadways were respected.
 The area of the New Town was however so large that it could not immediately be settled completely, and large sections in the north around the settlement of Poříčí and in the southeast remained undeveloped into the 19th century.
 The planning of the New Town was probably the responsibility of the French master cathedral builder Matthias of Arras, who had been brought to Prague from Avignon by Charles IV in 1342/44.

 Charles IV expressly forbid property speculation and granted to all, who wanted to settle, twelve years exemption from taxes.
 However, for the tax exemption to be earned, construction of a stone building had to be begun on the specified plot within a month and completed within one and a half years.
 This privilege was made available not only to Christians, but also to Jews; however few of the latter made use of it.

 City accounting records show that by 1372 the streets of the New Town were already built up with houses for the most part.
 An important reason for the rapid settlement of the New Town was the decree of Charles IV that noisy and dirty trades were to be shifted from the Old Town to the New Town.
 Within the New Town concentrations of specific craftsmen developed around the appropriate markets.
 For example, fishermen, carpenters, raftsmen, tanners, dyers, brickmakers and limeburners were to be found along the Vltava, and around the horse market were located farriers, wagonmakers, coppersmiths and cabinetmakers.
 Thus the New Town was particularly inhabited by poorer craftsmen of Czech nationality, who had always dominated in the older riverside villages, while in the Old Town mostly German and Jewish craftsmen were found.
 These large economic and national differences resulted in a clear separation of the two cities and were finally also decisive for the disturbances during the Hussite Revolution at the end of the reign of Wenceslas IV.